AngeloSchulerPiletti/Popularis/README.md

 ## Next step ##
-Include animations on the home's sections;
+Need to do the CRUD model;